 A midwife is a trained health professional who can be involved in providing care to you.
 They are able to recognise if things are not going well and take appropriate action.
 Midwifery has a protected function, making it a criminal offence for any person other than a registered midwife, or a registered medical practitioner, to attend on a woman in childbirth (except in emergencies).

 Doulas offer support to women.
 They are not trained to provide any clinical care to you.
 They do not advise, but can support a woman to find balanced information to make informed decisions about her maternity care.
+We have further information in our resource library on this subject.

 Your midwife will complete the neonatal blood test.
 She will ensure arrangements are made for a hearing test.
 If she (or her colleague) are trained in the NIPE neonatal examination (the paediatric exam) then the midwife will do this for you.
 However, this is not guaranteed as only a small number of midwives are trained.
 If we cannot do this your midwife will make alternative arrangements for you.
-This may be with the NHS.
+This may be with the NHS/HSE.

 Take a look at the section below to see more about our outcomes during 2019-2020